Learn more about our Adult Education or Human Resource Development Programs

 Human Resource Development (HRD), as defined by the HRD faculty at Texas A&M University, is the process of improving learning and performance in individual, group, and organizational contexts through domains of expertise such as lifelong learning, career development, training and development, and organizational development.
 Interested students have opportunities for international travel, professional presentations and writing for publication.

 The Ph.D. program requires a minimum of 72 credit hours with a master’s degree or 96 credit hours without a master’s degree.
 This degree prepares individuals for professional work settings as well as faculty positions in research universities.
 It also offers a variety of courses in which a student may choose to emphasize in areas essential for the knowledge and skills necessary to meet your goals.
-The GRE is required for this degree.

 Degree: Ph.D. in Educational Human Resource Development